srid/haskell-template/README.md

     - To do this from commandline, run `nix run nixpkgs#sd -- haskell-template myproject * */*`
 - Run `git add . && git commit -m rename` followed by `nix develop` (or `bin/run`) to verify that everything continues to work.

+## Tips

+- Run `nix flake update` to nixpkgs and other flake inputs.

 ## Other templates

 Some related templates include,